GGSkyOne/alternative-authentication/README.md

 ## Features

--   Convenient configuration of authentication servers.
+-   ⚙️ Convenient configuration of authentication servers.

--   Support for third-party authentication servers when joining the server.
+-   🔐 Support for third-party authentication servers when joining the server.

+-   👕 Support for setting player textures via third-party skin server when joining the server.
+(Using additonal properties feature)

--   Support for fetching additional properties for the player when joining server.
+-   🌐 Support for fetching additional properties for the player when joining server.
 Example of use: set the textures (skin and cape) for the player server-side so client can see player's texture without any mods.

--   Support for adding custom properties to the player when joining server.
+-   🛠️ Support for adding custom properties to the player when joining server.

--   Add or remove from the whitelist using third-party authentication servers.
+-   📝 Support for adding players the whitelist via third-party authentication servers.

 ## Joining the server